AF-1/lms-customstartstoptimes/README.md

 ## Music app (macOS)
 If you use the **Music** app on **macOS**, take a look at the simple **Applescript** included in this repository:<br>
 - it can gather songs for which you have set **start** or **stop** times in the Music app in a playlist and
-- write those start and stop times to the comments tag of those tracks.
+- write those start and stop times to the comment tag of those tracks.

 Works for me but use at your own risk :-)<br>
 If you want to run the script on a large number of tracks, consider *exporting* the script as an *app*.[^3]